Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 ### Nonlethal Damage

+### Dealing Nonlethal Damage
-**Dealing Nonlethal Damage:** Certain attacks deal nonlethal damage.
+Certain attacks deal nonlethal damage.
 Other effects, such as heat or being exhausted, also deal nonlethal damage.
 When you take nonlethal damage, keep a running total of how much you've accumulated. *Do not deduct the nonlethal damage number from your